Helping to Engage

 A partnership between the University of Saskatchewan College of Nursing and community partner Street Culture Project Inc., is helping to engage street-involved youth in Regina.
 Street Culture Project is a non-profit, charitable organization that actively works to empower vulnerable youth within the community.
 They use social entrepreneurialism, positive role-modeling, community resources, positive social activities, education-based programming and life-skills training to enable youth to change their lives.

 Partnering with Street Culture for their evening programming, provides an opportunity for College of Nursing students during their clinical placements to engage with vulnerable youth and provide informal teaching and life skills training.
-During fall 2014, spring 2015, fall 2015 and winter 2016, nursing students delivered 39 interactive educational/recreational sessions to approximately 257 youth at Street Culture.
+Between Fall 2014 and Winter 2017, nursing students delivered 63 interactive educational/recreational sessions at Street Culture.
+Youth attendance at the sessions has totalled over 400.

 - Arts & Crafts - tie dye, painting, creating dream catchers and picture frames